renpy/renpy/sphinx/source/config.rst

     entirely, although we don't recommend that, as rollback is useful to let the user see text he skipped by mistake.

+.. var:: config.help = None

+    The default value for the :func:`Help` action.

 .. var:: config.help_screen = "help"

-    The name of the screen shown by the :func:`Help` action, or by pressing f1 on the keyboard.
+    The name of the screen shown by pressing f1 on the keyboard, or by the :func:`Help` action under certain circumstances.

 .. var:: config.hide = renpy.hide